foglar/dotfiles/README.md

 - [ ] add more skip messages so the user knows why something is not showing
 - [ ] ask if user wants to run script next time, if no, then edit config.json
 - [ ] maybe generate default config.json based on the users input and output_config.json if running for the first time
-- [ ] check for installed dependencies if they are not installed install them, on the begginging of each script
+- [x] check for installed dependencies if they are not installed install them, on the begginging of each script
 - [ ] add setup of hyprland with hyprdots option for arch linux and nvidia detection and installation of drivers for it
 - [ ] create new naming conventions for package lists for linux distributions, minimal_arch.lst vs. minimal.lst
-- [ ] error with reading lists package
 - [ ] add template to the bashrc, so it would add conda only if user has conda installed
 - [ ] remove unnecessary files and dependencies after install
+- [ ] create summary of all changes before install
+- [ ] in list of package lists should be only files with .lst name

 ## Credits